Parmeggiani-Lab/elfin-ui/README.md

 ### TODO: Currently Working On:
  * Export to Elfin Core format
  	* Solve the network integrity problem
- 		* Support sever and join of networks.
+ 		* Support join of networks.
  * Documentation for all operators

 ### TODO: Must-Haves